Tensorjin/Furniview/Funiview-business-plan.md

 Pricing Concerns: Original usage-based model could deter clients.
 Competition: Larger firms or free alternatives may dominate.
 Market Education: Consumers may not recognize the value immediately.
+AI Feature Complexity: Developing AI for video generation and 2D-to-3D conversion is technically complex and costly.
+AI Accuracy & Reliability: AI-generated content might require significant manual oversight or correction, diminishing its value.
 Mitigation Strategies
 Adoption: Offer free trials and pilot programs to prove value, starting with smaller, agile companies.
 Technical: Partner with cloud providers for cost-effective, scalable infrastructure and optimize 3D processing.
 Pricing: Shift to a tiered flat-fee model for predictability and appeal.
 Competition: Highlight specialized features and dedicated support over generic solutions.
 Education: Launch a multi-channel marketing campaign with testimonials and demos.
+AI Features: Approach AI development iteratively, starting with simpler use cases.
+Partner with AI specialists or leverage existing platforms where possible.
+Set clear expectations about AI capabilities and required oversight.
 Pricing Strategy Rationale
 The tiered subscription model ensures predictable costs for clients and scales with the value delivered.
 It: